dcac/dcac.github.io/_posts/features/2020-07-11-a-z-worst-sci-fi.md

 	</div>
 	<p style="margin-top:0;float:left;width:60%;padding-left: 20px;">
 		<strong>SPECIAL CONSIDERATION: <em>Jason X</em></strong><br />
 	    It would have been satisfying to put <em>Jurassic World: Fallen Kingdom</em> on this list, but unfortunately the top notch special effects, and our residual love for the original, ranked it just a notch above the last (and worst) <em>Friday the 13th</em> movie; <em>Jason X</em>.
-Suddenly setting your franchise <em>in space</em> is the ultimate jump-the-shark moment in a franchise, and this movie is about as bad as they come - but that hologram scene going back to Crystal Lake sure is the right kind of dumb fun
+Suddenly setting your franchise <em>in space</em> is the ultimate jump-the-shark moment in a franchise, and this movie is about as bad as they come - but that hologram scene going back to Crystal Lake sure is the right kind of dumb fun.
 	</p>
 </div>